 Change category colours in charts

 Charts play an important part in analysis and reporting, helping to make the response data easier to understand.
 You can create chart styles that reflect your organization’s branding, bringing a consistent look to your analysis and reports.
-Snap Desktop provides a large number of pre-defined chart styles that can be used as supplied or as the basis for a new style.
+Snap XMP Desktop provides a large number of predefined chart styles that you can use as supplied or as the basis for a new style.
 Some of these chart styles change the layout, background and colours, whereas others change only the colours.
 The supplied chart styles that only change the colour scheme start with the word Color.

 This tutorial shows how to apply a new colour scheme to an existing chart, how to change the colour for individual chart categories, and how to save your custom chart style to use again.